CANDU reactors in Ontario

 Advanced Fuel CANDU Reactors

 One of the unique features of CANDU reactor design is its ability to use alternative fuels such as recovered uranium (RU) from the reprocessing of used light water reactor fuel, low-enriched uranium (LEU) and plutonium (Pu) mixed oxide, thorium and actinides, in addition to the conventional natural uranium.
-Candu is currently working with China National Nuclear Corporation to further develop Advanced Fuel CANDU Reactors (AFCR).
+Candu is currently working with China National Nuclear Corporation to further develop the Advanced Fuel CANDU Reactor (AFCR).
 In November, 2014, an Expert Panel of Chinese industry and academia nuclear experts issued a statement confirming that the technology meets Generation III nuclear power requirements; the panel also recommended that the AFCR be further developed.
 To read more, click here.

 The Advanced CANDU Reactor® (ACR-1000®) is an evolutionary, Generation III+, 1200 MWe class heavy water reactor, designed to meet industry and public expectations for safe, reliable, environmentally friendly and low-cost nuclear generation.

 The ACR-1000 is the only Generation III+ reactor in the world to have completed Phase 3 of the Canadian Nuclear Safety Commission’s (CNSC) pre-project design review.
 In December 2010, the CNSC concluded there were no fundamental barriers to licensing the ACR-1000 in Canada.
 To learn more, click here.